mmu-webdesign/l4-IWD-web-block/rwd-03-working-with-layout.md

     font-size: 1rem;
 }
 ```
 If you chose to add a *call to action* this way, edit the above as required.
 If you don't, **you can remove this block of code**.
+Either way it does not effect your marks.

 ---

 Video - [Call to action button demonstration](https://youtu.be/s1iEaJGeNdM).

-**Note** - You should have a suitable 'hero' image to add using the CSS background declaration next week.
+**Note** - You should have a suitable 'hero' image to add using the CSS background declaration for the next chapter.

 ---